Thermodynamic Evidence for Density Wave Order in Two Dimensional 4He Supersolid

-Measurements of the $^{3}$He magnetic susceptibility by NMR are supplemented by dynamical information from the NMR relaxation times.
-In addition, we report measurements of the heat capacity, which is dominated by the contribution from the $^{3}$He impurities.
+Despite these considerations, our measurements of the $^{3}$He magnetic susceptibility nevertheless provide a clear signature of the state of the $^{4}$He layer.
+In addition, further dynamical information from the NMR relaxation times unexpectedly provides a clear signature of tuning through the 7/12 structure.
+We also report measurements of the heat capacity, which is dominated by the contribution from the $^{3}$He impurities.
 Since the three experiments (NMR, heat capacity, and torsional oscillator) are performed in different experimental cells, we adopt a simple but robust methodology to establish a consistent coverage scale.
-In each case, we identify point-B of a $^{4}$He vapour pressure isotherm at 4.2\,K, and $\it{define}$ it to correspond to the coverage 11.4\,nm$^{-2}$; thus promotion to the second layer provides the fiducial point.
-Each experiment also gives a signature to identify $^{4}$He promotion to the third layer.
-We consistently find this at 20.0\,nm$^{-2}$ on the adopted coverage scale.
+In each case, we identify point-B of a $^{4}$He vapor pressure isotherm at 4.2\,K~\cite{Rapp1993}, and $\it{define}$ it to correspond to the coverage 11.4\,nm$^{-2}$; thus promotion to the second layer provides the fiducial point.
+We note that adoption of this straightforward procedure would also facilitate comparison of results from different groups.
+Each experiment also gives a signature, from the coverage dependence of the measured quantity, to identify $^{4}$He promotion to the third layer, which we consistently find at 20.0\,nm$^{-2}$ on the adopted coverage scale.
 These coverages of promotion to the second and third layer agree with theoretical simulations.
-We note that adoption of this straightforward procedure would also facilitate comparison of results from different groups.

 The $^{3}$He magnetization and NMR relaxation times were measured in a cell containing exfoliated graphite with surface area 12\,m$^{2}$.
-The NMR spectral lines are rather narrow, with $T_{2}^*$ characterising the free induction decay (FID) varying from 0.5 and 3\,ms, where the upper limit is imposed by inhomogeneities of the static NMR field.
-Pulsed NMR was performed using a broadband SQUID NMR spectrometer, typically operating at $^{3}$He Larmor frequency 100\,kHz~\cite{Korber2003,Arnold2014} to obtain high precision data over a wide temperature range from 500\,mK down to 200\,$\mu$K. The sample chamber used for heat capacity measurements was the same as in previous work~\cite{Siqueira1997}, with substrate surface area 182\,m$^{2}$.
+The NMR spectral lines are rather narrow, with $T_{2}^*$ characterizing the free induction decay (FID) varying from 0.5 to 3\,ms, where the upper limit is imposed by inhomogeneities of the static NMR field.
+Pulsed NMR was performed using a broadband SQUID NMR spectrometer, typically operating at $^{3}$He Larmor frequency 100\,kHz~\cite{Korber2003,Arnold2014}.
+This technique allows us to obtain high precision data over a wide temperature range from 500\,mK down to 200\,$\mu$K. The sample chamber used for heat capacity measurements was the same as in previous work~\cite{Siqueira1997}, with substrate surface area 182\,m$^{2}$.